 Wacky low-budget indie that lucked out by obtaining brief theatrical distribution in the US; writer/director/star McAbee must be on cloud nine.
 A black and white sci fi musical that some might describe as Eraserhead meets Flash Gordon (the old serial, not the campy '70s rehash), The American Astronaut's closest relative is actually the execrable '80s cult film The Forbidden Zone,… read more!

 The idea behind The Anniversary Party sounds scary: two well-known character actors decide to write, direct and star in their own film, with an improvised script and many of their Hollywood friends co-starring.
 Yikes!
 Can you say "self-serving"?
 That was why I avoided it until it wound up at the local cheap theatre – but I'm glad I caught it.… read more!

 This was one of those movies I wasn't excited about seeing, but I'd seen everything else, and it was a boring Sunday afternoon, so I thought "what the hey".
-I'd heard some critics call it lyrical and moving; others, mawkish and manipulative.
-I should have listened to that latter group.
-Okay, A Beautiful Mind isn't that bad.
-But it's just… read more!
+I'd already heard some critics call this film lyrical and moving; others, mawkish and manipulative.
+In the end, I should have listened to that latter group.
+Okay, A Beautiful Mind isn't… read more!